 But how does this relate to you seeking out your future life path?
 Well, meditation can deliver the clarity of mind and emotion you need when figuring out your purpose in life.
 It can open the path to communicating with yourself, in a sense.

-When you were a child or a teenager, chances are you never said ‘I don’t know what I want to do with my life’.
+When you were a kid or teenager, chances are you never felt lost in life.
 You simply did whatever it was that you were doing.
-Yes, it was objectively much easier not to contemplate on what to do with your life.
-Your parents took care of your needs, and you didn’t have anyone’s needs you should be taking care of.
+Yes, it was objectively much easier not to contemplate on what to do with your life: your parents took care of your needs, and you didn’t have anyone’s needs you should be taking care of.
 Then adult life happened.

-What most probably happened to you in those times is called flow, a phrase coined by psychologist Mihaly Csikszentmihalyi.
+What most probably happened to you in those times is called flow state, a phrase coined by psychologist Mihaly Csikszentmihalyi.
 His research concluded that the more ‘flow’ you have in your life, the more resilience, well-being, and fulfilment you will enjoy.

 So, what does this mean for you at this point?
 When you feel that your life is off track, a good place to start is to ask yourself: what is it that puts me in a state of ‘flow’?
 What is it that I used to love doing and believed in?
 Is there a way to rearrange my life and put such activities and causes at the forefront?